 Air bubbling system to help ice breaking.
+Air can be

-the bow to half way down the ship.
+to half way down the ship.

 Being an ice breaker, the Kapitan Khlebnikov can visit places that other tour ships dare not go.
 Most tour ships play it very safe with ice around and will not approach or enter an area where the changing tide and wind could entrap the ship.
 This ship however can go where ordinary tour ships have previously feared to tread.